Somebody Killed Mr. Boddy

 Review and Closing (10 minutes)

-- Ask students why they think it is important to develop characters when writing stories or fictitious articles.
+- Ask students why they think it is important to develop characters when writing stories or fictional articles.